Suggested timelines for submitting Custom Courseware adoptions:

 - I want to use my previous coursepack; do I need to bring in all my material again?

-We do not need you to bring in hard copies of material that has been used in previous terms.
+We do not need you to submit material that has been used in previous terms.
 Coursepacks are stored digitally and so articles can be retrieved, rearranged and/or deleted in subsequent terms.
-You only need to bring in material that has not been used before.
+You only need to submit material that has not been used before.

-We will not turn you away!
 We always accept courseware material submissions and make every effort to have them on the shelf as soon as possible.
 However, the sooner you are able to bring in your material, the better.
-Turnaround time may not be as quick in August and December, as we are preparing for the upcoming semester.
+Turnaround time may not be as quick in August, December and April, as we are preparing for the upcoming semesters

-- Does reusing an old coursepack save time?
+- Does reusing a previously adopted coursepack save time?

 The short answer is: it depends.
-While eliminating the need to scan materials anew saves time, clearing copyright and printing a coursepack are still time-consuming activities.
+While eliminating the need to scan materials saves time, clearing copyright, printing a coursepack and preparing digital files are still time-consuming activities.
 Because copyright is granted on a one-time basis and must be obtained each time material is being used in a course, it can take almost as long to produce a coursepack the second time around.

 - What kinds of materials can I include in a coursepack?

-There are many kinds of material that can be included in a coursepack: chapters of books, journal, magazine and newspaper articles, essays, plays, one chapter of a textbook, out-of-print material, a syllabus, lecture notes, assignments it is really up to you.
+There are many kinds of material that can be included in a coursepack: chapters of books, journal, magazine and newspaper articles, essays, plays, one chapter of a textbook, out-of-print material, a syllabus, lecture notes, lab worksheets, open access materials, assignments - it is really up to you.

 - Do I need to obtain permission to use copyrighted material in a coursepack?